web3-login/web3-login/README.md

 | Evmos Testnet (9000)           | /evmos/authorize        | 0xf141C38096539185efbca485Eb858Bd274a6651c | https://market.nft-login.net/                              | https://faucet.evmos.org/                                                                     |     |
 |                                |                         |                                            |                                                            |                                                                                               |     |
 |                                |                         |                                            |                                                            |                                                                                               |     |
+## Frequently Asked Questions (FAQs)

+### What if the Web3-Login domain is not renewed or there are issues with hosting?
+Can I host `oidc.web3-login.net` on my own server?

+#### Answer:

+Absolutely!
+The resilience and decentralization principle behind Web3-Login means you're not locked into relying solely on our infrastructure.

+Web3-Login is constructed atop the OpenID Connect (OIDC) framework.
+This enables anyone to host the OIDC server on their own infrastructure.
+So, even if there were issues with our primary domain, you can seamlessly transition by setting up the OIDC server on a different domain and pointing your application there.

+To achieve this, you would:
+1. Host the OIDC server on your chosen domain or server.
+2. Update your OpenID Connect client's configuration to refer to your new domain.

+It's all about giving you the control.
+The decentralization aspect ensures that the login process remains robust and reliable, irrespective of potential disruptions to our primary service.

+For a practical example, when setting up on your own domain, you'll need to replace the Authorize URI in the [example config](https://web3-login.net/#/config) with your server's domain.